telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### localization.invalidFiles `String`

-Sets the text for invalid files validation message when batch property is true and more than one file is not passing the validation.
+Sets the text for the validation messages of invalid files when the `batch` property is `true` and when two or more files are not passing the validation.

 #### Example